 Knowing about the existence of death, we continue through our day-to-day lives.
 We may not be comfortable with death, but we get pretty darned good at ignoring its constant presence.
 Then, one earthshaking day, you’re forced to look directly at it.
-Often, it’s due to a terminal the medical diagnosis of a loved one.
+Often, it’s due to a terminal medical diagnosis of a loved one.
 Nothing is ever the same after that moment; and death becomes a silent companion during the long days and nights of caregiving.
-And its presence can affect you in unexpected ways.
-Let’s talk about that; and how you can develop self-care practices to help get you through.
+And its presence can affect you in unexpected ways, often leading to something called “Caregiver Burnout”.
+Let’s talk about that; and how you can develop self-care practices to help get you through the stress and fatigue that often accompanies caregiving.

 Also, take some time to examine your feelings about death and dying.
 Our culture doesn’t put much attention on either; and now that you’re caregiver for someone who is very ill, death can loom in the not-too-distant future.
 To some degree, get comfortable with it.